-Recommended reading list books for Year 6 pupils aged 10-11
+Year 6 reading list for children aged 10-11

-Books for Year 6 – here’s our selection of recommended titles chosen by experienced teachers and librarians.
-Are you looking for a storybook for the classroom, the library, or your child’s collection, or choosing titles for a class reading list, or curriculum spine of year 6 books to motivate your pupil to read more?
-The following list contains 40 titles for children aged 10-11 in KS2 of primary school, suitable for individual reading, paired reading, class teaching, and book clubs.
-These age-appropriate reading-for-pleasure recommendations for UKS2 pupils have all received great feedback from children, librarians and teachers and consist of a variety of fiction and nonfiction books for all ability ranges and interests.
+Year 6 reading list – here is our list of recommended titles compiled by professional teachers and librarians.
+Are you looking for a storybook for the school, the library, or your child’s collection, or are you putting together a class reading list or curriculum spine of year 6 novels to encourage your students to read more?
+The following list covers 40+ titles for students aged 10-11 in primary school KS2 that are appropriate for independent reading, partnered reading, class teaching, and book clubs.
+These age-appropriate reading-for-pleasure selections for UKS2 pupils have all received great feedback from children, librarians and teachers and include a variety of fiction and nonfiction books for all ability ranges and interests.
 The books in this list are reviewed termly and include middle-grade novels and stories by Jamila Gavin, Onjali Rauf, Jasbinder Bilan, David Almond, Lara Williamson, JRR Tolkien, Michelle Magorian, Maz Evans, Zizou Corder, Nina Bawden and more.

 For book prices and ordering, click on the cover image.
 International orders click here